-One of the most important things when applying for a car loan Singapore is ensuring to identify and work with the best lender.
+One of the most important things when applying for a car loan Singapore is ensuring to identify and work with the best loan provider.

 This is where Lendela comes in.
-With our online application service, you will not only get access to multiple personalised car loan offers from Singapore lenders via just one application – you will also be able to compare them easily and make sure that you select the best possible option.
+With our online application service, you will not only get access to multiple personalised car loan offers from Singapore banks and financial institutions via just one application – you will also be able to compare them easily and make sure that you select the best possible option.
 It all starts with the application at lendela.com.

 Thereafter, you will be asked to upload selected documents to support your application.
-This will help the lenders return with offers that are tailored for your unique situation.
-Documents that are commonly required by the lenders include:
+This will help the loan providers return with offers that are tailored for your unique situation.
+Documents that are commonly required by the banks include: